stafforj/LPE-Cooling/INSTRUCTIONS.md

 ### Step 5: Precursor filling

-5. Insert funnel into the top of the spout (component `4`) and load the precursor materials into the mixing vessel.
+5. Insert a funnel into the top of the spout (component `4`) and load the solvent and precursor materials into the mixing vessel.

 ![Fill internal vessel](./Images/pre-test-assembly-precursor-fill.png)

 ### Step 6: Ice filling

 6. Pack the cooling jacket with ice cubes.
-Note, that the size of the ice cubes impacts how much can be added.
-If a maximum ice fill is required, the kitchen blender could also be used to break up large ice cubes into smaller pieces that can pack into the cooling jacket with lower void fraction.
+Note: the size of the ice cubes impacts how much can be added.
+If a maximum ice fill is required (≈ 2 kg), the kitchen blender can also be used to break up large ice cubes into smaller pieces that can pack into the cooling jacket with less voids.

 ![Ice packing](./Images/pre-test-assembly-ice.png)